Business Succession Planning

 Identifying potential future owners and managers

 Fair treatment of family members both active and inactive in the business

-We are in the business of counseling and assisting clients on matters involving the use of buy-sell agreements, non-compete agreements, life insurance arrangements, stock options, deferred compensation arrangements, wealth transfer through trusts, and other estate and tax planning documents.
+We counsel and assist clients on matters involving the use of buy-sell agreements, non-compete agreements, life insurance arrangements, stock options, deferred compensation arrangements, wealth transfer through trusts, and other estate and tax planning documents.